17 UNESCO World Heritage Sites in Kyoto

 4. Tenryu-ji Temple

 In 1339 Tenryu-ji was built by shogun Ashikaga Takauji (1305 - 1358).
 Tenryu-ji Temple or "Heavenly Dragon Temple" belongs to the Five Great Zen Temples of Kyoto (Kyoto Gozan).
 This impressive head temple of the Rinzai Zen Buddhism School is truly a highlight within the Arashiyama district.
-Tenryu-ji Garden (Sogenchi-teien) belongs to the property and is one of the best and most beautiful garden in Kyoto.
+Tenryu-ji Garden (Sogenchi-teien) belongs to the property and is one of the best and most beautiful gardens in Kyoto.

 Read More